rdolbeau/fftw3/README.md

-This is the official git repository for the FFTW library for computing Fourier transforms (version 3.x).
+This is a fork of the official FFTW3 repository at <https://github.com/FFTW/fftw3>
+including support for the Knight Corners Vector Instruction for the Xeon Phi.